 Shore power electricity demand in EU ports from 2030 onwards

-Average shore power demand across EU ports is estimated at 6 to 12 TWh per annum from 2030 onwards
+Average shore power demand across EU ports is estimated at 6 to 13 TWh per year from 2030 onwards

-Accurate estimates of power demand are becoming increasingly critical due to stringent regulations, such as AFIR and FuelEU Maritime, the first which will require 90% of all port calls of TEN-T ports to be electrified by 2030.
-Compounding the challenge is the technical complexity of power demand, which varies significantly depending on ship size, onboard equipment installed, and operational profile or design specs.
-This uncertainty places considerable pressure on terminal owners, port authorities, and developers to design and implement shore power infrastructure without reliable data on the power requirements of ships across the EU.
+Accurate estimates of power demand at EU ports have become increasingly critical due to stringent regulations, such as AFIR and FuelEU Maritime.
+AFIR mandates that by 2030, 90% of all port calls by container and passenger ships at TEN-T ports must use shore-side electricity.
+However, accurately determining this power demand is complex due to variations in ship sizes, onboard equipment, operational profiles, and design specifications.
+This uncertainty places considerable pressure on terminal owners, port authorities, and developers to plan shore power infrastructure without fully reliable data.

-Together, the findings suggest that meeting EU targets will require infrastructure capable of supplying between 6 and 12 TWh annually, highlighting the scale of investment and coordination required.
-Explore the details and assumptions for these methods below, and sign up to access all tools, databases and expert support.
+Together, these findings suggest that meeting EU shore power targets will require infrastructure capable of delivering between roughly 6 and 13 TWh annually.
+This clearly indicates the significant investment, planning, and coordination required.
+Explore the detailed methodologies and assumptions in the sections below, and sign up to access comprehensive tools, databases, and expert support.

 Members only